 The Research Computing Services (RCS) group within Information Services & Technology at Boston University provides computing, storage, and visualization resources and services to support research that has specialized or highly intensive computation, storage, bandwidth, or graphics requirements.
 Typical applications include bioinformatics, geographic information systems (GIS), statistics, data analysis, molecular modeling, scientific and engineering simulation, and visualization.
 Research Computing resources and services are widely used by researchers across both the Charles River and Medical campuses.

 This guide will give you the basics of getting an account on and using the Shared Computing Cluster (SCC) (Technical Summary) for research computing, with links to much more detailed information.
-You may also want to look at our Getting Started Reference Sheet (PDF) and Shared Computing Cluster Usage Cheat Sheet (PDF).
+You may also want to look at our Getting Started Reference Sheet (PDF), Shared Computing Cluster Usage Cheat Sheet (PDF), and Linux Guide for SCC Users (PDF)

 - Get an Account on the SCC